Hypocisy/RPGCoreV3-Chinese-wiki/Proxy.md

 ## An example of how to use a proxy

-Beneath is the implementation of a fireball skill, which shows the simplest way of how to implement a proxy.
+Beneath is the implementation of a skill using a proxy, beware that this is only meant to give you an idea about how to structure such skills.

 ```yml
 FIREBALL: